sharoncornelius/idpf-specification/idpf_specification.md

 - The intervals cannot be read through in the GLINT_DYN_CTL registers.
 - By default ,changing the ITR interval through this interface value causes the timer to expire which triggers an immediate interrupt in case there are pending causes.

-## Miscellaneous SW operations
+## Miscellaneous SW Operations

-### SW initiated interrupt
+### SW Initiated Interrupt

 The device enables SW to issue an interrupt cause to any of the vectors assigned to it and associate it with any of the ITR timers.

 A SW cause is submitted using the GLINT_DYN_CTL register.

-In the GLINT_DYN_CTL register software should :
+In the GLINT_DYN_CTL register software should:

-1. Set SWINT_TRIG to 1 .
+1. Set SWINT_TRIG to 1.
 This flag is used to trigger the SW cause.
 2. Set SW_ITR_INDX_ENA to 1.
 3. Set SW_ITR_INDX to the associated ITR.

 Based on negotiation, the SW interrupt can be done be using the following options:

-- Piggybacked to an interrupt enablement operation using GLINT_DYN_CTL (i.e. when setting the INTENA flag).
+*Piggybacked to an interrupt enablement operation using GLINT_DYN_CTL (i.e. when setting the INTENA flag).
   - This option is supported only when VIRTCHNL2_CAP_INTR_SW_INTR_WITH_INTENA feature is negotiated.
   - SW can use this option only when operation occurs when interrupt is disabled or when interrupt is in NO_INT_MODE.
   - When using this option SW must clear the GLINT.INTENA_MSK flag.
-- As an individual operation using GLINT_DYN_CTL.
+*As an individual operation using GLINT_DYN_CTL.
   - This option is supported only when VIRTCHNL2_CAP_INTR_SW_INTR_INDV feature is negotiated.
   - SW must not use this option when the interrupt is in NO_INT_MODE.
   - When using this option SW must set the GLINT.INTENA_MSK flag.